 Diagnosing memory problems can be puzzling.
-In older adults, it’s easy to mistake such problems as part of the everyday memory loss that some people experience as they grow older.
+In older adults, it’s easy to mistake such problems as part of the everyday memory loss that some people have as they grow older.

 Memory problems, however, may be a sign of a more serious diagnosis, such as Alzheimer disease or dementia.

-Check with a healthcare provider if your loved one is:
+Check with a healthcare provider if your loved one:

-Your loved one’s healthcare provider will do a medical exam.
-This will include a look at prescription and over-the-counter medicine used.
-It will also look at the person’s diet, medical history, and overall health.
-A complete physical exam will be done.
+Your loved one’s healthcare provider will do a complete physical exam.
+He or she will ask about prescription and over-the-counter medicine use.
+The healthcare provider will also look at the person’s diet, health history, and overall health.
 If needed, brain imaging will be done.
 A memory problem may be caused by: